moov-io/terms-dictionary/README.md

 - **RTP Transaction**<a id="rtp-transaction"></a>: A full round trip of Instruction and Response messages.
 All Payment Transactions have five [legs](#rtp-leg) including the payee's financial institution confirmation leg.
 Payment-related Transactions have four legs and RTP Control Messages have two legs.

 - **Same Day ACH**<a id="same-day-ach"></a>: Delivery of available funds within the same business day, not two to four.

+- **savings account**<a id="savings-account"></a>: An interest-bearing account that offers limited access to funds to encourage savings goals.
+A minimum balance may be required.

 - **settlement**<a id="settlement"></a>: The actual movement of funds from one financial institution to another that completes a transaction.